 Cessna Pilot Center with glass cockpit and traditionally equipped airplanes.

-FAA Part 141 approved training facility (Farmingdale and White Plains locations).
+FAA Part 141 approved training at all locations.

 A mix of airspace - both student friendly and highly professional.